-‘Friday The 13th’ – A Look Back At The Best And Worst Movies
+‘Friday The 13th’: A Look Back At The Best And Worst Movies

 “… it delights me to no end that they go out of their way to pick up where Part 3 left off, but it seems that they forgot that Part 3 was picking up directly from Part 2.
 The idea that [Part IV] could be taking place on a Friday is insane; one of the series’ fansites has most of it occurring on a Monday, as this and the previous two films each take place over 2-3 days and have no gaps in between… This oversight is funny enough when watching the movies on their own; it’s downright hilarious when seeing them play out back to back.
 But it also reinforces what a go-getter Jason was during his first real killing spree… if you want an epic trilogy watch Fridays 2-4 and witness a guy wipe out nearly 30 people over the course of six days.”

-The worst in the series is often considered by fans to be Part VIII, subtitled Jason Takes Manhattan.
+The worst film in the series is often considered by fans to be Part VIII, subtitled Jason Takes Manhattan.
 Despite that title, most of the film takes place on a ship heading for New York City, rather than in the city itself.
 Film critic and writer Jacob Knight (also writing for Birth Movies Death) defends the movie and provides some history on why the film turned out that way.

 After many sequels and rumors, the Friday The 13th franchise now resides in the hands of Platinum Dunes, a horror-oriented movie company owned in part by Michael Bay (of Transformers and Bad Boys fame).

-They produced a 2009 reboot of the series that received mixed reviews from fans, a negative reaction from professional critics, but a mostly warm reception from general audiences.
+They produced a 2009 reboot of the series that received mixed reviews from fans.
+The film earned a negative reaction from professional critics, but a mostly warm reception from general audiences.

-Despite being a relative success, no follow-up films were made, until now.
-There is a new Friday The 13th film being produced again by Platinum Dunes, set to come out this October.
+Despite being a relative success, no follow-up films were made until now.
+There is a new Friday The 13th film being produced again by Platinum Dunes that is set to come out this October.
 The planned release date?
 Friday the 13th, of course.

 Do you have a favorite entry in the series?
 How about which one is truly the worst?
 Leave a comment below.